olivermaerz/wp-consent-receipt/README.md

 }
 ```

-$consentReceiptData is an associative array.
-Here some sample data:
+Example data for the $consentReceiptData associative array:

 ```php
 $consentReceiptData = array(